 Tomatillo.
-It rolls off the tongue so beautifully.
-Even better, tomatillos taste just as good on the tongue.
+It rolls off the tongue so beautifully and they taste even better in your mouth.
+A real palate pleaser.
 The secrets to their complex, delicious flavor are tied inextricably to their history, our understanding and appreciation of which is evolving even to this day.

 But we’re getting ahead of ourselves.
 Even the history of tomatillos is captivating, and it provides another reason to embrace and appreciate them.

 Among fruits and vegetables that we eat today, tomatillos are an ancient delicacy.
 They originated in the vibrant pre-European civilizations of Mesoamerica: the Maya and Aztec.
 While the earlier Mayans tended to be nomadic hunters, the dominant Aztec empire advanced farming practices.
 This led to the introduction of chili peppers, honey, salt, and chocolate into sauces and other delicacies.
 Historians believe that the Aztecs domesticated the tomatillo for culinary use around in the 1300s; the Nahuatl (Aztec) word for tomatillo was milomate.

 It’s thanks to the Spanish conquistadors that, in English, tomato and tomatillo have such similar names.
 The colonists shortened both miltomate and xitomatl (the Aztec word for tomato) to tomate when they brought “New World” plants back to Europe with them starting in the 1500s.
 The rest is history.